MyIntervals/emogrifier/README.md

 * Emogrifier now preserves all valuable @media queries.
 Media queries can be very useful in responsive email design.
 See [media query support](https://litmus.com/help/email-clients/media-query-support/).
+* Emogrifier now preserves all stateful selectors e.g. :hover, :active, :link and :visited queries which can be useful to bring interactive elements to email designs.
+* Emogrifier can work with namespaced override and apply the correct ones e.g. padding should override previous padding-top.
 * Emogrifier will grab existing inline style attributes _and_ will grab `<style>` blocks from your HTML, but it will not grab CSS files referenced in <link> elements.
 (The problem email clients are going to ignore